torchbox/wagtail-bynder/README.md

     pass
 ```

-Next, in your project's Django settings, add a `BYNDER_VIDEO_MODEL` item to establish your custom model as the 'official'
+Then, in your project's Django settings, add a `BYNDER_VIDEO_MODEL` item to establish your custom model as the 'official'
 video model.
 The value should be a string in the format `"app_label.Model"`.
 For example:

 ```python